 The Circus Juventas work-study leadership program is for our most dedicated students, ages 14 and older.
-Not only does work-study provide a great way to get further involved at Circus Juventas (and it’s fun!), it offers a valuable experience that can be included on college applications.
+Work-study provides a great way to be more involved at Circus Juventas (and it’s fun!), and it offers valuable experiences.

 To apply for work-study, follow the link below to the online application and read the policies and procedures (see below).
-Contact Ariel with questions: email@example.com
+Please email email@example.com with any questions.

-Applications must be completed and turned in by the deadline.
+Applications must be completed and turned in by the deadline, August 1st.
 Late applications will NOT be considered.

 To qualify for the work-study leadership program, a student must be:

 - To apply, interested students must complete and submit the online application form before the deadline.
-The application form must be completed in its entirety, including the student’s availability and paragraphs about why your family is seeking financial assistance unless participating in the new pay-it-forward work-study option.
+The application form must be completed in its entirety, including the student’s availability and paragraphs about why your family is seeking financial assistance or participating in the pay-it-forward work-study option.

 - In addition to submitting an on-time work-study application, all students must complete the online class registration process BEFORE THE REGISTRATION DEADLINE – particularly in fall and summer sessions.
 Failure to register on-time may result in a reduction or removal of student-coaching hours.